 In this scenario, following a political agreement and consultation with stakeholders, an interim CENI is appointed for a limited term, composed of independent experts.
-Under the leadership of this new interim body, institutional reform could be conducted to address the main issues of the last cycle, including results management, lack of timely publication of results, or insufficient consultation framework (cadre de concertation).
-This transitional body could serve to rebuild trust and to hold local elections under an improved framework.
+Under the leadership of this new interim body, institutional reform could be conducted to address the main issues of the last cycle, including results management, lack of timely publication of results or insufficient consultation framework.
+This transitional body could rebuild trust and hold local elections under an improved framework.
 Once the local elections are complete, longer-term legal reform can be undertaken.

-Advantages: Potential for enhancing trust in the institutions.
-Local elections held in a timely manner.
+Advantages: Trust in the institutions may be enhanced.
+Local elections are held in a timely manner.